 And why not?
 This cocktail centenarian is one of the most popular drinks in Italy and the world.

 The Negroni is having a moment.
 It’s the subject of books and has its own dedicated week each year.
 However, the Negroni’s bitter citrusy flavors are both unique and unforgettable.

 According to Italian folklore, Florentine bartender Forsco Scarselli invented the Negroni in 1919 when Camilo Negroni requested an Americano with gin instead of club soda.
 With the addition of an orange twist, a cocktail icon was born.

 The Negroni’s simple recipe includes equal parts of three liquors – gin, vermouth and Campari – plus ice and a twist of orange.
-These five items complete the succinct Negrroni ingredient list.
+These five items complete the succinct Negroni ingredient list:

 We like to use quality liquor when we make Negronis at home and you should do the same.
-Right now, we have bottles of dry Bombay gin, rosso Martini vermouth and Campari bitters that we bought at a local Lisbon liquor store.
+Right now, we have bottles of dry Bombay gin, Martini Rosso sweet vermouth and Campari that we bought at a local Lisbon liquor store.

 Campari – The Negroni’s Essential Ingredient

-Using Milan’s Campari is unnegotiable if you want to craft a truly classic Negroni.
+Using Milan’s Campari is not negotiable if you want to craft a truly classic Negroni.
 Invented in the 19th century and previously colored red with bugs, the bitter aperitif, made with a unique combination of herbs and citrus fruit, is an essential Negroni component.